maroha/superior/homework_1.md

 ###Functional requirements the software must support.

 1. The order can be left open.
 2. The order shall have a financial limit set by the [to be determined].
 3. An open order can be split into two open orders.
 4. An order shall have a table number.
 5. An order shall have a number of guests.
 6. The restaurant items items are separated into different categories.
 7. When the client card is used, the order shall be discounted by [set by restaurant manager] before the payment is made.
 8. The system shall keep a static (same for all restaurants) list of banned people.
 9. Only the waiters and head waiter shall be able to take orders.
 10. Payment can be made in multiple smaller different payments.
 For example half paid by cash and other half by credit card.
 11. A patron system which shows the list of members with their discount levels.
 12. The order can become void.
 13. Voided order shall have a reason for becoming void.
 14. Cash registers are separated between waiters.
 15. Head waiter can view and edit waiters work schedule.
 16. Waiters work schedule is shown as a calendar.
 17. Waiters work schedule is monthly.
 18. Head waiter shall be able to look at all open orders.
-19. A system that recives reservations from the web and stores them into POS.
+19. A system that receives reservations from the web and stores them into POS.
 Made reservations is shown as a list.
 20. The system must support keyboards.
 21. The system must support touchscreens.
 22. All widely known credit cards must be supported as a payment method.
 23. All widely known debit cards must be supported as a payment method.
 24. Multiple warehouses management must be supported.
 25. Users can login to the system using a keycard.
 26. Users can login to the system using a username and a password.
 27. Only the restaurant manager can change the menu.
 28. The system must disable ordering items that have run out of stock.
 29. Restaurant manager shall be able to change menu items prices.
 30. Only name and contact information is stored in the system about the workers.
 31. It shall be possible to combine restaurant reports into a single report.
-32. The system must be in english and in the native language.
+32. The system must be in English and in the native language.
 33. The membership cards are shared across all restaurants.
 34. Only administrator can change user permissions.
-35. Watiter shall see overview of all orders.
+35. Waiter shall see overview of all orders.
 Only open is shown by default.
 36. Waiter can edit orders.
 37. Head waiter shall have overview of cash register states.
 38. Waiters’ bonus calculation based on the monthly income of the restaurant (specified in the settings).
 39. Restaurant manager shall be able to order goods from a warehouse.
 40. Function to create different reports of a restaurant.
 41. Multiple restaurant reports can be combined into a single report.
 42. If an action takes more than a second to respond, a loading alert will appear.
-43. Must be able to send advertisments to patrons via email.
+43. Must be able to send advertisements to patrons via email.
 44. Waiters shall be able to write down customer complaints.
 45. Head waiter shall be able to see customer complaints written by waiters.
 46. The system shall be able to receive feedback from the customers via email.
-47. The system shall be able to send receipts to the cusomter's email.
+47. The system shall be able to send receipts to the customer's email.
 48. The system shall replenish the stock automatically by notifying the warehouse.
 49. The system shall keep track of how many tables are currently available.
 50. The system shall show the most ordered items.
 51. The system shall show the most discounted items.

 ###SMART requirements to usability and performance.